crizzy9/.dotfiles/README.md

 - Open in vertical window pane
 Ctrl + x - Open in horizontal window pane
 Ctrl + q - Open search in quickfix menu
-- Add/Remove folders and files within telescope ? or use something else

 # others
 # TODO: setup keybinding and save setting for setting filetype